 Usable open spaces required for multi-family development units may count toward the 15 percent requirement if the spaces are publicly accessible (e.g., not private patios, roof decks, balconies, fitness rooms and clubhouses) and part of an integrated development plan.
-Usable open spaces must be clearly designed for active or passive recreational or leisure use and have a minimum dimension of ten-twenty feet in every direction (private spaces like patios or balconies may be less).
+All landscaped open spaces and pedestrian plaza areas shall be maintained by the owners of the development it serves.
+Usable open spaces must be clearly designed for active or passive recreational or leisure use and have a minimum dimension of ten feet in every direction.
 Open space intended to serve all the units of a project shall be accessible and convenient to all units.
 Private open space shall be accessible and convenient to the units intended to be served.
 Active recreational facilities for children in appropriate projects are encouraged, and shall be a minimum of 250 square feet.